-What to do if your teen or someone you know is involved in teen dating violence:
+- Learn what you can do if your teen or someone you know is involved in teen dating violence

 This material was excerpted from the CENTERS FOR DISEASE CONTROL AND PREVENTION website, National Center for Injury Prevention and Control, Division of Violence Prevention. http://www.cdc.gov/violenceprevention/